Skip to content

 3. Slit-lamp microscopy: Limbal stem cell deficiency, corneal opacity

-4. Slit-lamp microscopy: Cataract (present in about 80% of cases)
+4. Slit-lamp microscopy: Cataract (present in approximately 80% of cases)

 5. Ultrasound/MRI/CT: Microphthalmia